Mostafa Kamal Uddin: Career

-In April 2019, cUddin was present at the surrender ceremony of 614 outlaws in Pabna District.
+In April 2019, Uddin was present at the surrender ceremony of 614 outlaws in Pabna District.
 In February 2021, he requested the Indian secretary of Home Affairs to deploy the use of none lethal weapons at the Bangladesh-India border.
 They also discussed cross border crimes.
 Kamal Uddin was the special guest while the Minister of Home Affairs Asaduzzaman Khan Kamal the chief guest at the 25th founding anniversary of Bangladesh Coast Guard.

 Kamal Uddin retired from the post of Senior Secretary at the Minister of Home Affairs on 12 January 2023.
 He was appointed the chairman of the board of directors of Biman Bangladesh Airlines on 15 January 2023.
 He replaced Sajjadul Hassan.
 In February 2023, the Anti-Corruption Commission sued 23 employees of Bangladesh Biman over financial irregularities in the leasing of two Boeing 777-200 from Egyptair resulting in a 1.1 billion BDT loss for Bangladesh Biman.

+Uddin was arrested after the fall of the Sheikh Hasina led Awami League government on 24 October 2024.